Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 See `ALERTS.md` for canonical Supabase table schemas and exact frontend implementation requirements (Type A/Type B/RSI/RSI‑Correlation), including field lists, endpoints, validation, and delivery channel setup.
 - Re‑arm on exit then re‑cross: once fired, do not re‑fire while the condition persists; re‑arm after leaving the zone and fire again only on a new cross‑in.
 Changing the configured threshold re‑arms immediately.
-- Rate limits, cooldowns, concurrency, and alert frequency (once/hourly/daily) apply consistently across alert types.
+- Cooldowns, concurrency, and alert frequency (once/hourly/daily) apply consistently across alert types.
+Per-user rate limits and digest have been removed.

 See `ALERTS.md` for the consolidated alerts product & tech spec.